Movement develops the brain

 • Poor motor planning

-• Poor static and dynamic balance
+• Poor balance

-• Finds climbing down stairs difficult
+• Difficulty climbing down stairs

 • Fear of heights